Contextual Joint Factor Acoustic Embeddings: Model Architecture

-The first term represents the reconstruction likelihood between predicted target window segments and the neighbour window segments, and the second term denotes how similar the learned distribution $q(z|Y)$ is to the prior distribution of $z$, $p(z)$
+The first term represents the reconstruction likelihood between predicted target window segments and the neighbour window segments, and the second term denotes how similar the learned distribution $q(z|Y)$ is to the prior distribution of $z$, $p(z)$.

-In practice, for the reconstruction term can be based on the mean squared error (MSE) between the true target segment and the predicted target segment.
-For the second term in Eq \ref{loss_context}, samples for $p(z)$ are obtained from Gaussian distribution with zero mean and a variance of one ($p(z) \sim \mathcal N (0,1)$).
+In practice, the reconstruction term is based on the mean squared error (MSE) between the true target segment and the predicted target segment.
+For the second term in Eq. \ref{loss_context}, samples for $p(z)$ are obtained from Gaussian distribution with zero mean and a variance of one ($p(z) \sim \mathcal N (0,1)$).

-The second approach is the contextual joint factor analysis encoder.
-The objective is to predict the temporal context $Y$ based on input from a single centre segment $X$.
+The second approach is the contextual joint factor analysis (CJFA) encoder.
+The objective is to predict the temporal context $Y$ based on input from a single central segment $X$.
 Again joint factors between the three windows are obtained, and encoded in an embedding.
-However this time an analysis of one segment is enough.
-Naturally the training objective function of CJFA is represented by change of variables, as given in Eq \ref{loss_inver}.
+The training objective function of CJFA is represented by change of variables, as given in Eq \ref{loss_inver}.